react-declarative/react-declarative-docs/docs/advanced/ai-integration.md

----
-title: "Generating UI with AI using JSON schemas"
+# Generating UI with AI using JSON schemas
-description: "Generate react-declarative form schemas with AI tools.
-The JSON format is LLM-friendly — no state code needed.
-Includes sample prompts and reference schemas."
----

 `react-declarative` is exceptionally well-suited for AI-assisted UI generation.
 The form schema is a plain JSON array of field objects—no JSX, no hooks, no state management code.
 Because `<One />` handles all state automatically, you never need to ask an AI to write `useState`, `useEffect`, or event handlers.
 You give the model a working example, describe what you want, and paste the output directly into the playground to verify it before using it in your app.